Raycast7373/NoxPlayerPortable/README.md

 # NoxPlayerPortable
-A script that will make a portable version of NoxPlayer (Windows Only)
+A script that will make a portable version of NoxPlayer (Windows Only) (using 7zip and gnu32 wget)

 How to run setup:
 run one of the bat files (Setup-No-Pause-Clean-After.bat is the best to run).